sedonaprice/deprojected_sersic_models/docs/index.rst

 These calculations follow and extend the derivation of rotation curves for flattened Sérsic profiles presented by `Noordermeer, 2008, MNRAS, 385, 1359`_.
-Full details about the calculations in this package and in the precomputed tables are given in `Price et al., submitted, 2022`_.
+Full details about the calculations in this package and in the precomputed tables are given in `Price et al., 2022, accepted for publication in A&A`_.

 .. _Noordermeer, 2008, MNRAS, 385, 1359: https://ui.adsabs.harvard.edu/abs/2008MNRAS.385.1359N/abstract
-.. _Price et al., submitted, 2022: LINK_ADS
+.. _Price et al., 2022, accepted for publication in A&A: LINK_ADS

 As these calculations require numerical integration, it is also possible to reload pre-computed profiles from tables and interpolate as needed.